enisaeu/Reference-Security-Incident-Taxonomy-Task-Force/Documentation/Minutes/BucharestInternet.md

 # Actions for the next meeting:
 - All agree for the multiple values that 1st one is intent (time dependent) and the rest are the transport mechanisms. all agree to update the doc accordingly before next meeting
 - All agree to define a common way to count and then run again the exercise accordingly before next meeting
-- All agree to clarify in what type of indents and events are covered by the RSIT and after finalize DGA  before next meeting
+- All agree to clarify in what type of incidents and events are covered by the RSIT and after finalize DGA  before next meeting
 - All provide feedback regarding offer to liaison RSIT in https://www.iso.org/committee/45306.html ISO/IEC Expert Committee (JTC1 SC27 WG4) by 30/07